MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 ### Model

-The model that was selected for the implementation of this Solution Accelerator is a calibrated Extreme Gradient Boosting (XGBoost) model.
+The model that was selected for the implementation of this accelerator is a calibrated Extreme Gradient Boosting (XGBoost) model.
 The hyperparameters of the model are as follows:

 | Hyperparameter | Value |
 | --- | --- |